See the NHSGGC poster, but for more detailed guidance on general management refer to the Management of COVID-19 (coronavirus) Infection guideline.

 Obtain respiratory samples for microbiology (sputum) and virology (throat gargle) and consider influenza during peak season.
 If clinical suspicion of influenza, please refer to Health Protection Scotland Influenza guidelines for latest treatment options.

-For further information on assessment / monitoring and general management, see Pneumonia guideline
+See the NHSGGC poster for treatment guidance, but for further information on assessment / monitoring and general management, see the Pneumonia guideline.

 Clinical judgement is essential when deciding on the management of all patients with CAP and calculating a CURB-65 score does not replace this.
 Each patient must be managed individually and the interpretation of the CURB-65 score is best refined through clinical judgement that takes into account all the clinical information available at the time.
 For example: a young patient with a respiratory rate of >40 breaths/minute may warrant hospital supervised management despite a CURB-65 score of 1.
 Clinical judgement is especially important in patients at high risk of death (CURB-65 scores 3, 4 and 5) in whom decisions regarding intravenous administration of antibiotics or transfer to critical care facilities need to be made.